nchomsky/RockPaperScissors/README.md

 ## Future Plans and Ideas
 * Allow players to play again in Multiplayer
 * Add rooms to choose from
+ * Allow users to create their own rooms
 * Maybe add a chat functionality